shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/installing_app.md

 ![App in Maya](../../../images/learning_content/toolkit_basics_guides/installing_app/19_app_in_maya.png)

 The Python Console app was added to the Project environment for the chosen project.
-We discussed in the second guide, “[Shotgun Toolkit editing a configuration getting started guide](../toolkit_basics_guides/editing_app_setting.md), that each environment is independent, a project has a dedicated configuration, and the software integrations gather settings from the pipeline configuration when a project is loaded.
+We discussed in the second guide, “[Editing a configuration](../toolkit_basics_guides/editing_app_setting.md), that each environment is independent, a project has a dedicated configuration, and the software integrations gather settings from the pipeline configuration when a project is loaded.
 For the Python Console to be available in an environment, that environment will need instructions to look in the `app_locations.yml` file for the location descriptor.
 Given this, at any point in the pipeline where you want the Python Console app to be available will need the settings that say, “use the Python Console app here.”

-## Advanced Topics
+## Advanced topics

 ### The Shotgun developer community